 |On this page…|

-clear, close all
+clear close all

 I = imread('pout.tif');

-Now display the image.
-The toolbox includes two image display functions: imshow and imtool. imshow is the toolbox's fundamental image display function. imtool starts the Image Tool which presents an integrated environment for displaying images and performing some common image processing tasks.
-The Image Tool provides all the image display capabilities of imshow but also provides access to several other tools for navigating and exploring images, such as scroll bars, the Pixel Region tool, Image Information tool, and the Contrast Adjustment tool.
+Display the image, using the imshow function.
+You can also view an image in the Image Viewer app.
+The imtool function opens the Image Viewer app which presents an integrated environment for displaying images and performing some common image processing tasks.
+The Image Viewer app provides all the image display capabilities of imshow but also provides access to several other tools for navigating and exploring images, such as scroll bars, the Pixel Region tool, Image Information tool, and the Contrast Adjustment tool.

 Name Size Bytes Class Attributes I 291x240 69840 uint8

 View the distribution of image pixel intensities.
 The image pout.tif is a somewhat low contrast image.
-To see the distribution of intensities in pout.tif, you can create a histogram by calling the imhist function.
+To see the distribution of intensities in the image, create a histogram by calling the imhist function.
 (Precede the call to imhist with the figure command so that the histogram does not overwrite the display of the image I in the current figure window.)
 Notice how the histogram indicates that the intensity range of the image is rather narrow.
 The range does not cover the potential range of [0, 255], and is missing the high and low values that would result in good contrast.

-I2 = histeq(I);
+I2 = histeq(I); figure imshow(I2)

 imwrite (I2, 'pout2.png');

-ans = Filename: 'pout2.png' FileModDate: '29-Dec-2005 09:34:39' FileSize: 36938 Format: 'png' FormatVersion: Width: 240 Height: 291 BitDepth: 8 ColorType: 'grayscale' FormatSignature: [137 80 78 71 13 10 26 10] Colormap: Histogram: InterlaceType: 'none' Transparency: 'none' SimpleTransparencyData: BackgroundColor: RenderingIntent: Chromaticities: Gamma: XResolution: YResolution: ResolutionUnit: XOffset: YOffset: OffsetUnit: SignificantBits: ImageModTime: '20 Sep 2014 06:19:25 +0000' Title: Author: Description: Copyright: CreationTime: Software: Disclaimer: Warning: Source: Comment: OtherText:
+ans = Filename: '/tmp/Bdoc14b_152206_2461/tp3b323b87_55cd_4890...'
+FileModDate: '20-Sep-2014 02:19:25' FileSize: 36938 Format: 'png' FormatVersion: Width: 240 Height: 291 BitDepth: 8 ColorType: 'grayscale' FormatSignature: [137 80 78 71 13 10 26 10] Colormap: Histogram: InterlaceType: 'none' Transparency: 'none' SimpleTransparencyData: BackgroundColor: RenderingIntent: Chromaticities: Gamma: XResolution: YResolution: ResolutionUnit: XOffset: YOffset: OffsetUnit: SignificantBits: ImageModTime: '20 Sep 2014 06:19:25 +0000' Title: Author: Description: Copyright: CreationTime: Software: Disclaimer: Warning: Source: Comment: OtherText: